gutenbergtools/gutenbergsite/site/help/mobile.md

 * [Comparison of iOS e-reader software](https://en.wikipedia.org/wiki/Comparison_of_iOS_e-reader_software)

 ## General Advice
 There are a few different challenges that many people face.
 Here are some of the ones we hear about most often.
-Keep in mind that there are many different types of computers, and they can be set up differently and have different software.
+Keep in mind that there are many different types of devices people use to access and read Project Gutenberg's eBooks, and they can be set up differently and have different software.
 So, your specific experience might be a little different than someone else's.
 This also means that step-by-step instructions might need some variation for your own situation.

-1. How to save an eBook's file to transfer to your device.
+  *Save an eBook* to transfer to your device.
 If you are using your computer to look at an eBook, you can save the eBook's file(s) to your computer so that you can copy it to your device.
-Try the "save as..." ...
-"HTML Complete" option in your Web browser to save the file(s) to a folder you choose, so that you can later transfer the files to your device.
-If you want to get a particular file format (such as the EPUB or MOBI format), from the Project Gutenberg download page you can right-click to get a pop-up menu, then "save as..." (or a similar option).
+Try the "File / Save as..." ...
+"HTML Complete" or similar option in your Web browser to save the file(s) to a folder you choose, so that you can later transfer the files to your device.
+If you want to get a particular file format (often the EPUB format), from the Project Gutenberg download page you can right-click to get a pop-up menu, then "save as..." (or a similar option).
 If you don't have a right mouse button (on some Macs), use control-click to get the pop-up menu.

 For HTML, make sure you save the complete page.
 Some Web browsers just download the HTML (the text), and link back to the images at the www.gutenberg.org site.
-This won't work, since viewing the book will require you to be online, and link "inline" to those images.
+This won't work reliably, since viewing the book woudl then require you to be online.
 Project Gutenberg wants you to have the WHOLE eBook - download the complete HTML with images.
 All Web browsers offer this as a menu option, but it might not be the default choice.

-2. Where is the file?
-If you simply click a file to download, you might get a dialog box or something similar, asking whether you want to save the file.
+  *Where is the file?* If you simply click a file to download, you might get a dialog box or something similar, asking whether you want to save the file.
 But where did it go?
 It seems there are many different places your computer or reader might save the file, and they can be hard to find later.
 Use the "save as..." method mentioned above to choose a specific location.
 Also, keep in mind that the Project Gutenberg files might have names that don't related to the book's title (we use a numeric file naming scheme based on the eBook number).
 You can rename the files to anything you'd like, but you will first need to know where they are saved.

 On tablets and ereaders, you might not be prompted for where to save your file, and we have had reports of different locations being used from time to time, or by different software.
 You might need to look around in your downloaded files areas.

-3. How to get the file to my device?
-This varies quite a bit, but the first step is to find where you saved the file (sometimes you can save directly to your device, if it is connected).
+  *Get the file to my device.* This varies quite a bit, but the first step is to find where you saved the file (sometimes you can save directly to your device, if it is connected).
 One common variation is to connect your device to your computer, often with a USB cable.
 This is called "tethering."
 Then, just drag and drop (or use another method for copying files) to put the file on your device - this is often called "side loading."
-Another common variation is to use a separate program that manages your device's content, and to open the file and transfer it from within that program (iTunes is a common example of this that comes bundled with many Apple devices.
-Calibre is a good example of free software that works on many different devices).
+Another common variation is to use a separate program that manages your device's content, and to open the file and transfer it from within that program.
+Calibre is a good example of free software that works on many different devices and can help you to manage your eBook library.

-4. Hey, it doesn't look right!
-Project Gutenberg relies on several automated steps to create EPUB, MOBI, and some other specialized eBook reader formats.
+  *Hey, it doesn't look right!* Project Gutenberg relies on several automated steps to create EPUB and other eBook reader formats.
 For a variety of reasons, this automation sometimes yields files that don't look right on every device, particularly those with small screens.
 One common problem is to have lots of white space at the top of an eBook, or very wide margins.
 Also, it might be that images (from the HTML version of the book) are not included in the automatically-generated version.
 If you got the right file, but it doesn't look right, it's probably not something you can fix.
 Try another file format, especially HTML or plain text.
 HTML and plain text can be viewed by many of the specialized eBook reader devices and mobile phones.

-5. I get an error that the file is protected by DRM (Digital Rights Management, which is a way that some publishers use to prevent you from doing what you want with files they produce).
+  *I get an error that the file is protected by DRM* Digital Rights Management, which is a way that some publishers use to prevent you from doing what you want with files they produce.
 Nothing in Project Gutenberg has DRM.
 But we've found that if a file is corrupted or changed, some devices mistakenly think they are protected by DRM.
 Try downloading again, or try different reading software (if possible), or try another file format.

 ## Kindle
 ### General Kindle Help
 Amazon makes it challenging to know what transfer method, and which file formats, are supported for your specific setup.
-During 2022, Amazon has shifted to prefer the new K8 or AZW format rather than MOBI, and has also increased support for the EPUB format.
+Since late 2022, Amazon has shifted to prefer the new K8 or AZW format rather than MOBI, and has also increased support for the EPUB format.

-First consider using EPUB rather than Kindle (Mobi) or K8 formats.
+First consider using EPUB (specifically, EPUB version 3 or EPUB3), rather than Kindle (K8) formats.
 The EPUB files are smaller and supported by the Kindle app and most Kindle devices.
-You can also "send to Kindle" using the standard methods.
+You can also use "send to Kindle" with EPUB.

-As of September 2022, Amazon has been changing how the Kindle devices, Kindle app, and "send to Kindle" functionality works.
-This has been challenging to keep track of, and we suggest using online documentation, or trying the different methods of getting Project Gutenberg eBooks onto your Kindle device or software.

-Once there is greater clarity on the long-term functionality, we will update this section.
-We suggest starting with epub format, rather than the Mobi (Kindle) format.
-Meanwhile, the following is advice we have collected over the years.

 Visit the Amazon help pages for your specific Kindle model.
-The help pages for the devices we looked all have a page describing how to transfer files from your computer to your Kindle, which is sometimes called "sideloading."
-Sideloading usually seems to work most reliably: save to your computer, and then copy to your device.
-Here is [Amazon's device help page] (http://www.amazon.com/gp/help/customer/display.html?nodeId=200127470).
+The help pages for the devices we looked all have a page describing how to transfer files from your computer to your Kindle, which is sometimes called "side loading."
+Side loading usually seems to work most reliably: save to your computer, and then copy to your device.
+Here is [Amazon's device help page](http://www.amazon.com/gp/help/customer/display.html?nodeId=200127470).

 There are too many different products, with sometimes differing software or features, for us to keep up.
 Your best solution will be to look for guidance for your specific situation.

+The alternative to side loading is to use Amazon's "Send to Kindle" functionality.
+You can find Amazon's informatino about this at [amazon.com/sendtokindle](https://www.amazon.com/sendtokindle).

+To send a Project Gutenberg eBook to your Kindle using this method, you must first visit the site above and tell Amazon what email address(es) you want to enable to email content to your Kindle.
+You also need to determine your personal Kindle email address from the site above or your Kindle's setting screen.

+Then, download the Project Gutenberg eBook to a computer or tablet that you can send email from.
+The EPUB and Kindle (KF8) formats work fine, and you can also send PDF, plain text, and some other formats found at Project Gutenberg.
+Just email that file to your send to Kindle address.
+You then need to visit the Amazon page again to authorize receiving the file.
+It will then be automatically processed and will soon arrive on your wifi-connected Kindle.

 Beware that Amazon sells many titles in print and digital format that you can get freely from Project Gutenberg.
 In addition, we have found that Amazon outsources many of their own digital imprints, and sometimes their non-free titles violate the Project Gutenberg trademark. **Project Gutenberg has never received any trademark royalty payments from Amazon or Amazon resellers or imprints**.
 For older content that is in the public domain in the U.S., there is a good chance that Project Gutenberg has it free of charge, but Amazon will charge money for it.
 Of course there might be advantages to the non-free version (such as better formatting).
 Be aware, and make an informed choice.